The Injuries Board is flawed!

 Complete an Enquiry Form & a member of our team will get back to you.

 Each day we receive phone calls and inquiries from confused members of the public regarding the Injuries Board process, many of whom have reached a stage were their claim is statute barred and cannot proceed simply because the advice given to them is inadequate.
 Being the victim of an accident can be a very stressful and life changing time and therefore it is vital that citizens are given the appropriate advice and a higher level of service – it is after all citizens of the country who fund The Injuries Board.

 A system that has not been reviewed in 10 years and that is ‘paper only’ offering no real advice or reasoning to claimants is simply unacceptable – victims need the proper documents and advice to explain their rights, action needed and any time limits of their compensation claim made clear to them in simple English.
 Fundamentally, a claimant should be told that a solicitor should complete the process for them to ensure it is done correctly, in time and more importantly to advise then if the “Assessment” figure issued by The Injuries Board is fair and reasonable compensation.

-Change is needed and I hope, following recent pressures and media interest in the out of date 2004 Book of Quantum and criticism of the Injuries Board Process, that progress can be made – it is vital that Government addresses these issues now.
+Change is needed and I hope, following recent pressures and media interest and criticism of the Injuries Board Process, that progress can be made – it is vital that Government addresses these issues now.

 In relation to the client above, it is quite simply appalling that a fit and healthy man should have his life turned upside down forever and be told he is receiving no compensation for an accident that was not his fault, simply because the documents did not clearly tell him what to do.
 A complicated and vague paper exercise is being used to protect larger insurance firms and is not acting in the interests of innocent victims.